jefflunt/survive/README.md

 Survive is played on a grid, similar to [Conway's Game of Life][1].
 You write an AI that takes the form of a unicellular life form.
 On every turn your AI:

+  - (tick)
     - Receives signals from surrounding cells
-  - Decides:
+    - Decide:
       - Which signals to send back to surrounding cells
       - What action to take
+  - (tock)
+    - Apply signals
+    - Take action

 ### Signals